nyno-kb/python-101/setup.md

 > Alternatively, you can open Finder and navigate to *Applications → Utilities → Terminal*.
 {: .callout}

 When typing `python3 --version` the Terminal may give you a notice saying **''no developer tools were found...''** and give you a pop-up screen with the choice to install these develper tools.
-We recommend that you skip this installation as it is slow and tedious and will be solved by the installation process below.
+**We recommend that you skip this installation as it is slow and tedious and should be solved by the Python installation process described below.**

 ## Getting started with Google Colab